DarkSamurai-botty/Varun.Kumar_01/README.md

 ## 🔧 How It Works

+FizzBuzz in Python
+This simple Python script prints the numbers from 1 to 30.
+But for multiples of 3, it prints "Fizz" instead of the number, and for multiples of 5, it prints "Buzz".
+For numbers that are multiples of both 3 and 5, it prints "FizzBuzz".

 1. The program asks the user to enter a number (e.g., 5).
 2. It then prints a triangle with that many rows: